 Exclusive Interview: Beth Davies - Tesla's Former Director Of Learning & Development

 Beth Davies is credited for the success of several high-profile companies, including Tesla, Apple and Microsoft.
-Her insight into professional development and Human Resources has made her one of the most sought after speakers on the circuit, while Beth's eloquence and passion sets her apart as a thought leader.
+Her insight into professional development and Human Resources has made her one of the most sought after business speakers on the circuit, while Beth's eloquence and passion set her apart as a thought leader.
 When booked for events, Beth provides actionable strategies for high-performance teams.

 Champions Speakers' Director, Jack Hayes, had the pleasure to sit down with Beth and discuss her opinions on the future of work.
 In light of the current pandemic, she imparted her valuable understanding of remote working, technology and Human Resources.